bunsvr/docs/docs/app/index.md

 });
 ```

-In this example, `routes` is a configuration option that defines where Stricjs should look for route files in your project.
+In this example, `routes` is a configuration option that defines where Stric should look for route files in your project.
 The `./src` path is a common choice, indicating that route files are located in the `src` directory at the root of your project.

-This minimal setup is all you need to get your Stricjs application running.
-As you develop your application, you can expand the configuration to include additional options and features provided by Stricjs.
+This minimal setup is all you need to get your Stric application running.
+As you develop your application, you can expand the configuration to include additional options and features provided by Stric.